Riverton High School

 Jason Weimer - Director of Orchestra and Band

 Jason Weimer is the Director of Instrumental Music at Riverton High School in Riverton, UT.
 He teaches two curricular symphonic bands, three orchestras, and AP Music Theory.
-As director he oversees the extra-curricular activities in the instrumental music department including the marching band and the winter colorguard.
-In addition he collaborates and coordinates program functions with the Director of Percussion and Jazz including concerts, fundraisers, tour/ travel and all other activities.
+As director he oversees the extra-curricular activities in the instrumental music department including the marching band and the winter color guard.
+In addition he collaborates and coordinates program functions with the other Directors including concerts, fundraisers, tour/ travel and all other activities.

-Over the past 10 years Riverton has seen remarkable success, qualifying for State Festivals in Band, Orchestra, Jazz, and Solo and Ensemble, in addition to winning a State Championship in marching band in 2013 and placing in the top three nine out of ten times.
+Over the past 12 years Riverton has seen remarkable success, qualifying for State Festivals in Band, Orchestra, Jazz, and Solo and Ensemble, in addition to winning a State Championship in marching band in 2013 and placing in the top three 10 out of 12 times the subsequent years.

 Jason serves on the Show Host Committee for the Utah Music Educators Association Marching Band Committee where he works with his peers on developing policy for the marching band circuit.
 He is a licensed adjudicator in the state of Utah for music festivals in addition to adjudicating for other extra-curricular marching arts events.